-I used a beautifully soft, chunky cotton from Rico on Love Knitting (link here) to make my top, it only comes in 50g balls so I used just under three full balls.
+I used a beautifully soft, chunky cotton from Rico on Love Knitting (link here, alternatives listed here) to make my top, it only comes in 50g balls so I used just under three full balls.
 The ball band recommends 7mm needles but I used 6mm as I wanted a tighter stitch for my top.
 This yarn is great for a small, quick project due to being nice and chunky and has a lovely soft texture, perfect for a summer crop top.

 For sizing I made a small/medium crop top that fits UK size 8/10.
 If you want it slightly bigger just increase my instructions by 5 or 10 stitches.

 Start by making a loop in your yarn and chaining 45 stitches (or about 35 cm) to make the bottom of your crop top.

 Once you have a chain, turn your work and start a double crochet (single in US terms) back along the chain until you reach the end.
 Repeat for another 3 rows.

 4 double crochet rows in total.

 If you need a reminder of how a double crochet works, check out my How To Double Crochet Tutorial here…

 At the end of your 4 rows, turn your work.